 - Purchased domain with a pre-existing penalty

 If you hired an SEO company that spammed on your behalf, state the firm’s name and contact information and include full contact information.
-Google will usually react to such detailed requests and you may find some of your pages back in the index within a couple of weeks.
-It can take months before your whole website is re-indexed so the loss of traffic generation from Search Engines, Google ranking penalties or a website that is not indexed on Google can spell huge trouble for your online business.
+Google will typically react to such detailed requests, and you may find some of your pages back in the index within a couple of weeks.
+It can take months before your whole website is re-indexed, so the loss of traffic generation from search engines, Google ranking penalties or a website that is not indexed on Google can spell huge trouble for your online business.

 A sudden drop in rankings or your website being banned can have serious implications for your website.
-If you have experienced a dramatic fall in traffic which is impacting on your leads generation and online revenue, contact us and find out more about our SEO Forensic Audit.
-This is usually requested in emergency situations when there are Google ranking penalties applied to a website or the website is banned altogether.
+If you have experienced a dramatic fall in traffic which is impacting your lead generation and online revenue, contact us to find out more about our services and request a free SEO audit.